facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-destructure-assignment-to-global.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: (BuildHIR::lowerAssignment) Assigning to an identifier defined outside the function scope is not supported.
+[ReactForget] InvalidReact: (BuildHIR::lowerAssignment) Assigning to an identifier defined outside the function scope is not supported.
 (2:2)
 ```